Rocking Chair Upholstery | Eastlake Rocker

 Here are a few more tips about this rocking chair upholstery project:

-• make any necessary repairs before applying the finish
+• Make any necessary repairs to the wood from before applying the finish.

 antique eastlake rocker reupholstered sitting next to antique dresser with decor on top and wall decor

-Here is a before and after of the wood.
-The rocker on the left was dirty and dry.
-The one on the right has been cleaned and scuffed with a Scotch pad and then finished with a hemp oil finish.
+Check out the before and after photos of the wood finish.
+The rocker on the left was dirty and dry, while the one on the right had been cleaned and scuffed with a Scotch pad and finished with a hemp oil finish.

 close up of back of antique Eastlake folding rocking chairs